 - Value chain emissions.
 This is usually the the biggest source of emissions.

 That said, we shouldn’t be too hard on scope 3.
 In some cases those emissions can be too big to handle for a company, literally so expensive to remove that it would bankrupt the company.
-The best approach here is not to let the company die, but instead distribute the reductions on all companies through the value chain and set a realistic time frame.
+At the same time the company may be needed for the society to function.
+The best approach here is not to let the company die, but instead push for reductions by all companies through the value chain and set a realistic time frame.

 Naturally we as consumers should choose a better product or company if those are available.
 One that already has become net zero or climate positive.

-Albin Social’s objective is to become climate positive as soon as possible for all three scopes.
+Albin Social’s objective is to become CO2 negative as soon as possible for all three scopes.